grahamcarman/docs/astro/install-azure-hybrid.md

 - Your preferred Astro cluster name.
 - Your Azure TenantID and SubscriptionID.
 - Your preferred region.
 The default is `centralus`.
-- Optional.
-Your preferred node instance type.
+- (Optional) Your preferred node instance type.
 The default is Standard_D4d_v5.
-- Optional.
-Your preferred Postgres Flexible Server instance type.
+- (Optional) Your preferred Postgres Flexible Server instance type.
 The default is Standard_D4ds_v4.
-- Optional.
-Your preferred maximum node count.
+- (Optional) Your preferred maximum node count.
 The default is 20.
-- Optional.
-Your custom CIDR ranges for Astronomer service connections.
+- (Optional) Your custom CIDR ranges for Astronomer service connections.
 The default is `172.20.0.0/19`.

 See [Azure resource reference](resource-reference-azure-hybrid.md) for default and supported cluster configurations.